 This region, with its three economies, still has the lowest number of payments and the time to comply also remained below the global average.

-- Despite a small increase due to changes in property and labour taxes, the region’s total tax rate remained below the global average
+- Despite a small increase due to changes in property and labor taxes, the region’s total tax rate remained below the global average

 - The region scores well on post-filing because there is to be an audit as a result of a corporate income tax correction in the United States

 The total tax rate and time to comply have fallen but still remain the highest of any region.

 - The total tax rate has fallen as the threshold rates for a turnover tax changed

 - The time to comply fell as the introduction and improvement of electronic systems across the region took effect

 - Electronic systems improvement also kept the number of payments below the global average